 Translating a page built with the Divi Builder (backend)

-WPML 3.7 presents new features that simplifies further the process of translating pages created using Divi Builder.
+WPML 3.7 presents new features that simplify further the process of translating pages created using Divi Builder.
 The following new features are added:

 - Preserving the existing translations when editing the default language page